Alexander Nemerov

-Alexander Nemerov (born 1963) is an American art historian.
-He is the Carl and Marilyn Thoma Provostial Professor in the Arts and Humanities at Stanford University.
+Alexander Nemerov is an American art historian.
+He is the Carl and Marilynn Thoma Provostial Professor in the Arts and Humanities at Stanford University.
 He specializes in American art dating from the nineteenth and twentieth centuries.

 Career

 Nemerov received his bachelor's degree in English from the University of Vermont in 1985.
 He graduated cum laude and as a member of Phi Beta Kappa.
 He then continued on to Yale University, where he received two degrees in art history: a master's in 1987 and a PhD in 1992.
 Nemerov wrote a dissertation on Frederic Remington, under the supervision of Jules Prown.

 After receiving his doctorate, Nemerov began his teaching career at Stanford University as Assistant Professor of Art History.
 He was promoted to full Professor in 2000, and a year later, moved to his alma mater Yale to become the Vincent J. Scully Professor of the History of Art.
 In 2012, Nemerov transferred back to become the Carl and Marilyn Thoma Provostial Professor in the Arts and Humanities.

-In 2017, Nemerov gave the annual A. W. Mellon Lectures in the Fine Arts at the National Gallery of Art.
-His talk was titled "The Forest: America in the 1830s."

 Throughout his career, Nemerov has focused primarily on the study of American art dating from the nineteenth and twentieth centuries in a variety of media.
 He has published on artists such as Wilson Bentley, Helen Frankenthaler, Lewis Hine, Jasper Johns, Deana Lawson, Raphaelle Peale, John Quidor, Clifford Ross, and Remington (the subject of his doctoral dissertation).
 Additionally, he has worked to organize exhibitions on artists such as William Rush at the Wistar Institute (2002) and Remington at the Norman Rockwell Museum (2006).
+In 2011, he has organized "To Make a World: George Ault and 1940s America" exhibition at Smithsonian American Art Museum.

+In 2017, Nemerov gave the annual A. W. Mellon Lectures in the Fine Arts at the National Gallery of Art.
+His talk was titled "The Forest: America in the 1830s."
+The lectures were developed into a book of the same name, which was published by Princeton University Press in 2023.

+Nemerov's 2021 biography of painter Helen Frankenthaler, Fierce Poise: Helen Frankenthaler and 1950s New York, was a finalist for the National Book Critics Circle Award for Biography.

 Personal life

-Nemerov is the son of the poet Howard Nemerov, who was the grandson of the businessman Frank Russek.
+Nemerov is the son of the poet Howard Nemerov, who was the grandson of the businessman Frank Russek, co-founder of the Russeks store chain.
 Howard's sister is the photographer Diane Arbus, who married the actor Allan Arbus.
 Their children are the photographer Amy Arbus and the writer Doon Arbus.